haysho2260/scalable-final-project/FEATURES_RATIONALE.md

 **Source:** [EIA API (Retail Sales)](https://api.eia.gov/v2/electricity/retail-sales/data/)

 To convert energy consumption into a monetary value, we require accurate retail rate data.

+### Acquisition Method
+We query the **EIA Retail Sales API v2**.
+The request specifically targets the `monthly` frequency, filtering for `stateid: CA` and `sectorid: RES` (Residential).
+This provides a reliable baseline for what consumers are actually billed per kWh in California.

 ### Key Variables
 - **Monthly Retail Price (Cents/kWh):** The average residential rate for California.